nichlxh/genai/README.md

 - Cloud Hosted: https://htxdigital-poc.streamlit.app/
 - Docker:
   1) Ensure Docker is installed on the system.
-  2) Download the Dockerfile in the repository `app/DockerFile`.
+  2) Download the dockerFile in the repository `app/dockerFile`.
   3) Run the below command within the same directory of the downloaded DockerFile to build the `streamlit` image.
      - `docker build --no-cache -t streamlit . -f dockerFile`
      - This should take around 2mins.